-The future of global development: Approaches and partnerships for a new reality Institutions & Political Economy Mark Suzman Vera Songwe Mark Green Gyude Moore Carbon offsets are broken.
+China's economy: 150 years of growth in 10 minutes Institutions & Political Economy Hanwei Huang The future of global development: Approaches and partnerships for a new reality Institutions & Political Economy Mark Suzman Vera Songwe Mark Green W. Gyude Moore Carbon offsets are broken.
 Economists know how to fix them.
-Energy & Environment Rohini Pande Daniel Xu Special Economic Zones: Why they succeed in some countries – and fail in others Macroeconomics & Growth Tevin Tafese Alexander Rothenberg Free school meals: The world’s biggest social programme Education Biniam Bedasso Fabio Sánchez VoxDev VideosIn our videos, we are joined by leading economists to discuss the impacts of key economic policies.
+Energy & Environment Rohini Pande Daniel Xu Special Economic Zones: Why they succeed in some countries – and fail in others Macroeconomics & Growth Tevin Tafese Alexander Rothenberg VoxDev VideosIn our videos, we are joined by leading economists to discuss the impacts of key economic policies.
 Our New Video Series!
 Economics Unpacked In our new series, Economics Unpacked, we speak to experts about the economics behind policies that affect millions of people around the world.
-Watch Episode 1 on Conditional Cash Transfers All video Page 7 out of 13 Are women better for development?
+Watch Episode 6 on China's Economy: 150 Years in 10 Minutes All video Page 7 out of 14 Do job training programmes work?
+The design and incentives of work programmes need to be aligned with the skills demanded by participating firms and the labour market at large Labour Markets Orazio Attanasio Published 16.01.19 Are women better for development?
 Money in the hands of mothers increases expenditure on children.
 Does this human capital investment promote economic growth in developing countries?
 Macroeconomics & Growth Michèle Tertilt Published 09.01.19 What happens when you teach teenage girls negotiation skills?
 Training girls in Zambia to negotiate saw them use strategies to secure household resources to stay in school longer, even in the face of poverty Education Corinne Low Published 19.12.18 Does bride price hurt women?
 Contrary to common belief, the practice of bride price in DRC does not negatively affect women Health Sara Lowes Published 12.12.18 What source of money do corrupt officials prefer?
 The capacity of Brazilian local governments to source tax revenue has a greater impact on education and corruption than external transfers Public Economics Lucie Gadenne Published 07.12.18 How to cut corruption in India in one simple move A local government information technology reform, designed to monitor and disperse money to beneficiaries, managed to indirectly reduce corruption Technology & Innovation Clément Imbert Published 02.12.18 Unemployment benefits or severance pay?
 What are the trade-offs between unemployment benefits and severance pay?
 Labour Markets Francois Gerard Published 28.11.18 Did MTV really help prevent HIV?
 Evidence from Nigeria suggests that edutainment can promote safer sexual practices and reach a large portion of the population at a low cost Health Eliana La Ferrara Published 03.11.18 One problem with giving aid to small villages How do cash transfers impact prices?
-Evidence from rural Mexico Public Economics Seema Jayachandran Published 24.10.18 Recovering fragile economies through the private sector Minouche Shafik, Director of LSE, discusses the importance of a healthy private sector in the recovery of fragile economies.
-Institutions & Political Economy Minouche Shafik Published 20.06.18 Previous page ‹‹ Page 3 Page 4 Page 5 Page 6 Current page 7 Page 8 Page 9 Page 10 Page 11 Next page ››
+Evidence from rural Mexico Public Economics Seema Jayachandran Published 24.10.18 Previous page ‹‹ Page 3 Page 4 Page 5 Page 6 Current page 7 Page 8 Page 9 Page 10 Page 11 Next page ››

 Are women better for development?
 Money in the hands of mothers increases expenditure on children.
 Does this human capital investment promote economic growth in developing countries?
 Macroeconomics & Growth Michèle Tertilt Published 09.01.19